David Eggen

 David Manson Eggen ECA MLAAB (born 1962) is a Canadian politician.
-He is a Member of the Legislative Assembly of Alberta, in 2019 he was elected as the member representing Edmonton North West.
+He is a Member of the Legislative Assembly of Alberta, in 2019 he was elected as the member representing Edmonton-North West.
 He previously served three terms as the member representing Edmonton Calder from 2004-2008 and then again from 2012-2019.
 In 2014, Eggen ran in the NDP leadership election, where he placed second.
 He served as the Minister of Education and Minister of Culture and Tourism in Premier Notley's NDP government from 2015-2019.
+He is the longest current member of the Legislative Assembly of Alberta.

 Personal life

 Born in 1962, Eggen was educated at the University of Alberta where he received a Bachelor of Education degree in 1984.
 Eggen then went to Zimbabwe, where he taught for three years, after which he returned to Edmonton, where he taught at local schools from 1990 to 2004.
 He also coached a wide variety of sports for high school and community teams.
 In 1996 and 1997, he also served as an education consultant, living and working with the Wat Dhammamongkol Temple in Bangkok, Thailand.
 He volunteered as an animator at Fort Edmonton Park.

 Eggen has worked in health care as an executive director of Friends of Medicare, and was a member of the Canadian Health Coalition’s board of directors.
 He also acted provincial trustee with the Forum for Young Albertans and a chair leader of the Canadian Paraplegic Association.
 He was also a member of the Diversity, Equity and Human Rights committee for the Alberta Teachers' Association and an amateur musician.
 He lives in Edmonton with his wife.